Airport Funding - Revenue Generation - Grant Applications - Master Plans

 can leave the airport unable to improve the facilities to meet the increasing

 service level required.
 When a new Aimm Client Airport gets its first monthly

-reports, it's common to find that their training schools are paying
+reports, it's common to find that their flying schools are paying for each

 the benefit of knowledge.
 Fees per training session are easy to set